Stoupe/SuperHexagon/README.md

 # SuperHexagon

-A simplified clone of the game Super Hexagon in Processing
+A simplified clone of the game Super Hexagon made in [Processing](https://processing.org/)